jupiny/ndic/README.md

 # ndic
-Python module for NAVER English-Korean and Korean-English dictionaries
+Python package for NAVER English-Korean and Korean-English dictionaries

 ## Introduction
 Search of both English-Korean and Korean-English dictionaries is provided.

 ## Requirements
-This module crawl the web <http://endic.naver.com/>, so all you need is an **Internet connection**.
+This package crawl the web <http://endic.naver.com/> using [requests](http://docs.python-requests.org/en/master/) and [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/), so all you need is an **Internet connection**.

 ## Installation